GooeyAI/gooey-web-widget/README.md

 - `fabLabel`: The label for the Floating Action Button in popup mode.
 - `photoUrl`: The URL of an image used as the bot's avatar.
 - `websiteUrl`: A URL to the bot's or company's homepage, which can be accessed for more information.
+- `showPoweredByGooey`: A boolean to show or hide the "Powered by Gooey" attribution in the widget.

 ##### `payload: object`